-To make sure that your blood glucose level isn’t running too high you need to get regular checks of your long-term level.
+To make sure that your blood glucose level isn’t too high, you need to get regular checks of your long-term level.
 The A1C test measures your blood glucose during the past few months, and “has strong predictive value for diabetes complications.”
-(All images credit: Thinkstock)

 What does the A1C measure?

-The A1C tests you take tell you and your doctor if too many of the carbohydrates you eat stay in your blood and don’t get to the cells that need energy.
-They measure the percentage of your blood that carries oxygen, hemoglobin, which is tied up to glucose.
-That’s why its technical name is Hemoglobin A1C, which is usually abbreviated to HbA1C or A1C.
+The A1C tests you take tell you and your doctor if too much sugar stays in your blood and doesn't get to the cells that need energy.
+The test measures the percentage of hemoglobin, the blood’s oxygen-carrying molecule, that is tied up to glucose.
+That’s why its technical name is Hemoglobin A1c, which is usually abbreviated to HbA1C or A1C.

 Why do people say it only measures the "past few months"?

 How much of your hemoglobin is bound to glucose depends both on the amount of glucose that stuck in your blood and also on the lifespan of your own red blood cells.
 While this varies from person to person, the average lifespan is 120 days.
 Half of your A1C level depends on the previous month, one-fourth comes from days 30 to 60, and the other fourth come from days 60 to 120.